core1942/MyRepository/readme.txt

-Git is a  dvbutedersion control system.
+Git is a GPL  dvbutedersion control system.
 Git is free software.